JinShil/JinShil.MixinSourceGenerator/README.md

 # JinShil.MixinSourceGenerator

-This is a C# source generator that simplifies class and struct composition through the use of mixins.
+This is a very simple, but powerful C# source generator that simplifies class and struct composition through the use of mixins.

 It dramatically increases code reuse by copying members, including attributes and XML comments, verbatim from one or more implementation types to another single type.
-The resulting single type becomes a composition of the implementation types without employing, inheritance, extensions, or default interface methods.
+The resulting single type becomes a composition of the implementation types without employing inheritance, extensions, default interface methods, or any other specialized language feature.

+It simply copies and pastes members from one or more types into another.

 ## Example

 The following example demonstrates how to use this source generator to compose a class from two implementation classes.

-1. Apply one or more `[Mixin(typeof(TypeToMixIn))]` attributes to a partial class or struct, specifying the types to mix in to the attributed type.
+1. Apply one or more `[Mixin(typeof(TypeToMixIn))]` attributes to a partial class or struct, specifying the types to mix in.
-2. The source generator scans for the specified types and copies their members verbatim into the attributed type, including all attributes and XML comments.
+2. The source generator scans for the specified types and copies their members, including attributes and XML comments, verbatim into the attributed type.

 ### Source Code